pingidentity/pingidentity-devops-getting-started/docs/deployment/deployPfCluster.md

       docker-compose logs <product-container-name>
       ```

-1. Log in to the PingFederate administrator console:
+1. Log in to the PingFederate Administrator Console:

     | Product | Connection Details |
     | --- | --- |